Experienced Decatur DUI Lawyers

 - The ALS cannot stem from a motor vehicle accident involving fatalities or serious injuries;

-- The person must be licensed in Georgia and not have any other suspensions, cancellations, or revocations against his or her Georgia driver’s license;
+- The person must be licensed in Georgia and not have any other suspensions, cancellations, or revocations against their Georgia driver’s license;

-- If the person holds a Georgia commercial driver’s license (CDL), he or she must downgrade to a non-commercial Georgia driver’s license in order to obtain and maintain the permit;
+- If the person holds a Georgia commercial driver’s license (CDL), they must downgrade to a non-commercial Georgia driver’s license to obtain and maintain the permit;

 - The person must pay a $25.00 permit fee to the Georgia Department of Driver Services.

-Successful maintenance of the ignition interlock device must be evidenced by the permit holder to DDS through the production of satisfactory monthly monitoring reports prior to DDS removing the ignition interlock restriction from the permit.
-A permit may be renewed for a fee of $5.00 if additional time is needed for the permit holder to comply with the terms of the ignition interlock device, but it may only be renewed one time once the permit holder becomes eligible to reinstate his or her driver’s license.
+Successful maintenance of the ignition interlock device must be evidenced by the permit holder to DDS by producing satisfactory monthly monitoring reports before DDS removes the ignition interlock restriction from the permit.
+A permit may be renewed for a fee of $5.00 if additional time is needed for the permit holder to comply with the terms of the ignition interlock device.
+Still, it may only be renewed one time once the permit holder becomes eligible to reinstate their driver’s license.
 Following the designated term of successful compliance, the ignition interlock device restriction may be removed from the limited driving permit in person at a DDS customer service center for a fee of $100.00 (or $90.00 if removal of the restriction is requested by mail or other approved alternate means).
 The removal fee is in addition to any reinstatement fee that may be required.

-Contact us today to discuss your Decatur DUI charges with our experienced Decatur DUI trial lawyers at 404.816.8777.
+Please contact us today to discuss your Decatur DUI charges with our experienced Decatur DUI trial lawyers at 404.816.8777.
 Our dedicated Decatur DUI defense lawyers are experienced in contesting DUI cases and handling license suspension actions.
 We can review your case and prepare a strategy for your Decatur DUI criminal case and your license suspension action.

-So I made a proper request for a license suspension hearing in my Decatur DUI case, what happens next?
+So, I made a proper request for a license suspension hearing in my Decatur DUI case; what happens next?

 The scope of the hearing is very limited:

-At a hearing, the OSAH judge has a very limited role in deciding your case.
-The judge is bound by law to only look at certain statutory factors to determine whether or not those statutory factors were met based on the evidence presented at the hearing.
+At a hearing, the OSAH judge has a minimal role in deciding your case.
+The judge is bound by law to only look at certain statutory factors to determine whether those factors were met based on the evidence presented at the hearing.
 That is it.
 The judge does not look at your criminal or driver’s history.
 The judge is not concerned about your job, transportation issues with your children’s school or daycare, or any other hardship you may have if your license is suspended.
 The judge’s only role in a license suspension hearing is to determine if the following factors were met:

 - Whether the Decatur DUI law enforcement officer had reasonable grounds to believe the person was driving or in actual physical control of a moving motor vehicle while under the influence of alcohol or a controlled substance and was lawfully placed under arrest for violating Code Section 40-6-391 (the DUI statute); or

-- Whether the person was involved in a motor vehicle accident or collision resulting in serious injury or fatality; and
+- Whether the person was involved in a motor vehicle accident or collision resulting in serious injury or fatality and

 - Whether at the time of the request for the test or tests the Decatur DUI officer informed the person of the person’s Implied Consent rights and the consequences of submitting or refusing to submit to such test; and